abdelazizSalah/Port_Swigger_Notes/SQL_Injection/Lab11-BlindSQLi/writeup.md

    1. select tracking_id from tracking-table where tracking-id = the value stored.
 3. so the goal now is to modify this tracking-id, and check if we see anything different in the website
 4. Second step is to provide true statement, that you already know that it works well
-   1. use the same cookie provided to you in the cookies alond with 1=1.
+   1. use the same cookie provided to you in the cookies along with 1=1.
       1.   select tracking_id from tracking-table where tracking-id = '1234'' and 1=1 --
    2. and check if you see Welcome back message
 5. then provide false statement, and check if the welcome back message disappear.